SerpicoProject/Serpico/README.md

 # Serpico
 ## SimplE RePort wrIting and CollaboratiOn tool
 Serpico is a penetration testing report generation and collaboration tool.
 It was primarily developed to cut down on the amount of time it takes to write a penetration testing report.
-Read [About Serpico] below for more information.
+Read About Serpico below for more information.

 ## Huge Thanks
-Wouldn't exist without testing, support, and feature suggestion of the rest of the [Moosedojo team|https://github.com/MooseDojo].
+Wouldn't exist without testing, support, and feature suggestion of the rest of the [Moosedojo team!](https://github.com/MooseDojo).

 ## Installation
 Serpico is written in Ruby using Sinatra, Bootstrap, and Haml.
 Installation should be easy (RVM is highly suggested):